Back up the Microsoft Dynamics 365 System

 Windows Server Backup in Windows Server 2012 uses Volume Shadow Copy Services (VSS) to protect Microsoft SQL Server application data.
 An alternative solution that can be used while SQL Server runs is the built-in backup features of Microsoft SQL Server.

 If you use SQL Server Management Studio to create a backup of the SQL Server databases, you can run a backup job from the Backup and Restore Wizard to include database backups that Reporting Services created.
 Schedule the backup routing in Reporting Services to run first, followed by a backup job run in the Backup and Restore Wizard.
-For more information about SQL Server backups, see Backing Up and Restoring Databases in SQL Server.
+More information: Backing Up and Restoring Databases in SQL Server

-Your backup plan for the Microsoft Dynamics CRM databases provides you a backup set that includes a full database backup and some number of transaction log backups, depending on the Microsoft Dynamics CRM installation and the frequency with which you determine whether you must have backups.
+Your backup plan for the Microsoft Dynamics 365 databases provides you a backup set that includes a full database backup and some number of transaction log backups, depending on the Microsoft Dynamics 365 installation and the frequency with which you determine whether you must have backups.
 For more information, see Back Up and Restore of SQL Server Databases.

 For databases that are updated infrequently, such as the msdb database, you might perform only full database backups.
 The OrganizationName_MSCRM, MSCRM_CONFIG, and ReportServer databases should have both full database and transaction-log backups.